coolspeed/go-mnist-scratch/data/README.md

 ## Setup

-These files are automatically downloaded by running the `setup.sh` script in the root directory.
+These files are automatically downloaded by running the `download_data.sh` script in the root directory.